This page details the various denizens that reside in the Reef, far away from the Traveler's Light, as well as their direct allies.

 - Nostalgia Filter: Variks resents how the Fallen essentially lost most of their pre-Whirlwind culture, what with Kells and Prime Servitors being killed left and right and the broken chain of command being reduced to scavenging and piracy, and would gladly do anything to bring back the Eliksni's sense of trust and honor, something Fikrul repeatedly mocks him for.
 By the events of Destiny 2, he'd hoped that he'd find an ally and fellow hierarchy believer in Craask, Kell of Kings, which makes the latter's murder at the hands of Uldren and Fikrul all the more upsetting for him.
 Even his desertion from the Reef is fueled by his resolve to unite the scattered Fallen Houses, not out of malice for the Awoken nor the Guardians.

 - Only Friend: As much as he resents the Guardians for being the chosen of the Traveler, he does respect their fighting prowess.
 Specifically, he says it's good to work with your Guardian and with Petra.
 The two seem to be the only ones he can truly call friend.
+That relationship becomes strained due to his part in the Prison of Elders jailbreak, being an unknowing participant in Cayde-6's death.
+When Variks and the Young Wolf meet again years later, Variks knows that they are not happy to see him.

 - Pardon My Klingon: When the leader of Silent Fang yells at the Guardian(s), Variks chooses not to translate it.
 The best he can tell you is that it was "an insult".
 According to fan translations it's "Traveler thief".